Vonage/vonage-node-sdk/packages/applications/README.md

 {
   // If true, log information to the console
   debug: true|false,
-  // append info the the User-Agent sent to Nexmo
+  // append info the the User-Agent sent to Vonage
   // e.g. pass 'my-app' for /nexmo-node/1.0.0/4.2.7/my-app
   appendToUserAgent: string,
   // Set a custom logger